javiAso/adventcode/README.md

 and also because I am learning Golang.

 So, you can see here my solutions to advent code problems and use it if you need it.
-This are not the better solutions or the most efficients ones but is my little contribution to this community.
+This are not the best solutions or the most efficients ones but is my little contribution to this community.

 If you have any questions or commentaries you can contact me on twitter: @javi_aso